domRiddle/ASF/Setting-up.md

 After unpacking archive you should notice executable file **ASF.exe**, and **config** directory, with **example.xml** config file inside.
 Go to the config directory and copy paste **example.xml** to new file.
 You should rename newly created file to anything you wish e.g. **primary.xml**, **1.xml**, or **nickname.xml**.
 File should have no spaces in the name.
 After renaming, open it using any editor you want, I suggest **[notepad++](https://notepad-plus-plus.org/)**.

 Config file is using **[XML](https://en.wikipedia.org/wiki/XML)** language structure, although don't worry, you don't need to learn it, it's very easy and straightforward.
-In the file you can so called **config properties**, which are used for setting up bot that will use that config file.
+In the file you can notice many so called **config properties**, which are used for setting up bot that will use that config file.

 First property that you'll find is here:
 ```